-Welcome to episode 2 of Martech Mastery — a new video series from ActionIQ’s Head of Martech Strategy James Meyers.
+Welcome to episode 2 of Martech Mastery on CDP Benefits.
+This is a video series from ActionIQ’s Head of Martech Strategy James Meyers.
 As a former analyst for one of the world’s most respected technology research and advisory firms, James wants to help you make great technology decisions and look like an expert in the process.
-Check out episode 1 here.
+Check out episode 1: CDP 101.

-Today’s episode of Martech Mastery is about the benefits of customer data platforms (CDP) and the risks of forgoing this technology.
-Watch the video above to learn:
+This episode of Martech Mastery is about the benefits of customer data platforms (CDP) and the risks of forgoing this technology.
+Watch the video below:

 What CDP Benefits Can Organizations Expect?